Dre Campbell Farm

 What do these little pests look like?
 Darkling beetles are often dark brown or black and about 3 to 6 mm long.
 Their damage to plants is similar to the damage cutworms inflict on your plants.

-But don’t worry; with some diligent planning and simple home remedies, you can control an infestation and keep away these beetles!
+But don’t worry; with diligent planning and simple home remedies, you can control an infestation and keep away these beetles!

 How to Get Rid of Darkling Beetles Naturally